Sheena-Marie/complete-webdeveloper/README.md

 A lot of this is also review for me, although I'm sure I'm going to learn some new stuff here.
 I did for the HTML stuff.

+## Section 3 - Javascript

+A bit of a love/hate relationship with this language.
+I understand more of it now, but still need a lot of work with it.

 ### Challenge 2 - BBC Clone

 Clone the BBC News website using CSS.